 Kenilworth at York Station in immaculate condition in September 1965 – Alan Sharp

 As steam’s use receded further, Kenilworth was moved to Darlington shed (51A) on 23rd November to serve mainly as a stand-by loco.
 Main line work therefore still featured prominently.
 The down ‘North Briton’ was brought into Newcastle on 19th February 1965.
-On 15th April 1F15 Richmond – Edinburgh was also seen entering Newcastle Central.
+On 15th April 1F15 Richmond – Edinburgh was also seen entering Newcastle Central and noted on shed at Darlington on Easter Sunday 18th April 1965.
 On 6th June No. 60124 worked throughout from Darlington to Newcastle, on 8th June and a down express on 15th July when it entered the Tyneside city towing English electric type 4 No. D180.
-Darlington works was again used in August (for weighing on the 20th) and in December for casual light repairs.
+Observed at Darlington shed on Sunday 1st August (without nameplates by this time), the works was again used in August (for weighing on the 20th) and in December for casual light repairs.

 Withdrawal came on March 27th.
 In May it was sold for scrap to Drapers of Hull but was seen lying withdrawn at York shed on the 21st and again on 7th July but this time minus a chimney.
 In its time No. 60124 carried eight different boilers.
 Kenilworth had worked primarily on the middle and northern sections of the East Coast Main Line.
 It was in service, for 17 years, just a few months short of the A1 average.